TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 2. Bitwise operations on signed integers will treat the sign bit like any other, there is no special logic involving it.
 3. Using smaller-than-64-bit move instructions on signed integers if the target is a memory location will work as expected, truncating the upper bits.
 If the target is a register, however, you may wish to use the signed versions to automatically extend the smaller integer to a signed 64-bit one so it is correctly interpreted by other instructions.
 4. Reversing the byte order of a register can work on any data type, however, registers **must** be in little endian order *after* reversing to have their value correctly interpreted by other instructions (this does not apply to instructions where the format of the register's value is unimportant, such as with `MVQ`).
+5. Only the first operand to shift instructions (the value to shift) can be signed.
+The second operand (the number of bits to shift by) must be unsigned.
+Negative values will have the same effect as using a value of `64` or higher, simply setting the destination register to `0`.

 ## Status Flag Behaviour